AdedamolaXL/ChatGPT-vs-AntiSybil-Legos/README.md

 How it can be exploited:

- * Fake event submissions: Malicious chatbots could potentially create fake events or hackathons and generate fake proof of attendance to collect POAP tokens, thereby undermining the integrity of the protocol.
+ * Fake event submissions: Malicious chatbots can potentially create fake events or hackathons and generate fake proof of attendance to collect POAP tokens, thereby undermining the integrity of the protocol.

- * Sybil attacks: Malicious chatbots could create multiple fake identities and participate in events or hackathons, thereby gaining multiple POAP tokens and manipulating the rewards or incentives associated with the protocol.
+ * Sybil attacks: Malicious chatbots can create multiple fake identities and participate in events or hackathons, thereby gaining multiple POAP tokens and manipulating the rewards or incentives associated with the protocol.

- * Manipulation of attendance data: Malicious chatbots could manipulate attendance data or forge proof of attendance to earn POAP tokens without actually participating in the events or hackathons, leading to inaccurate or fraudulent token distribution.
+ * Manipulation of attendance data: Malicious chatbots can manipulate attendance data or forge proof of attendance to earn POAP tokens without actually participating in the events or hackathons, leading to inaccurate or fraudulent token distribution.

- * Collusion with real users: Malicious chatbots could collude with real users to fraudulently earn POAP tokens by providing fake proof of attendance or manipulating event data, leading to unfair distribution of tokens.
+ * Collusion with real users: Malicious chatbots can collude with real users to fraudulently earn POAP tokens by providing fake proof of attendance or manipulating event data, leading to unfair distribution of tokens.

 ## 7. UBI - Universal Basic Income